 Specifically, you learned:

-• How to override the Keras Layer class.
+- How to override the Keras

-• How to add a custom attention layer to the deep learning network built using SimpleRNN.
+method is required for specifying the mapping of inputs to outputs of the attention layer. - How to add a custom attention layer to the deep learning network built using SimpleRNN.

 Do you have any questions about RNNs discussed in this post?
 Ask your questions in the comments below, and I will do my best to answer.